xGrz/dhl24/docs/state-manager.md

 $state = new xGrz\Dhl24\Services\DHLTrackingStatusService($status);
 $state->updateDescription('Your description message');
 ```
-As status parameter you have to provide `DHLStatus` model or symbol of this status (for ex.
+As status parameter you have to provide `DHLTrackingState` model or symbol of this status (for ex.
 'DOR').
 ___

 ## UPDATE STATUS TYPE